5 Unusual Travel Tips for Europe

 The Most Stupid Thing You Can Do in 5 European Capitals

 Some of these foolish acts forced me to spend a night in a police station, while others resulted in a few days in a hospital.
-One of them even resulted in the authorities refusing me entry into Qatar (it is a long story… subscribe to my profile and maybe I will tell it in another article in the future).
+One of them even resulted in the authorities refusing me entry into Qatar.
+And these things inspired me to write about these five travel tips for Europe.

 In my defense, most of my mistakes were due to ignorance— remember what they say, that pain is often the best teacher.